 I’ve got a bone to pick.

-A friend of mine (I will leave HER name out of this) and her ASSHOLE boyfriend (<3), have recently shown me the darker side of psychotic obsessive Taylor Swift fandom when they sent me a text reading, ‘Red is Swifty’s WORST (caps and nickname mine) album’.
-They’d heard me argue on several occasions for the validity that Red is 'technically' (aesthetically) Taylor Swift’s best album and, as a response to their RUDE and UNNECESSARY statement, I put the record on to be reminded of my thoughts and, luckily, it worked.
-I will be ignoring my friend's response to the record, whom I was hanging out with at the time and who had never heard it before, as it is unimportant (he didn't like it).
+A friend of mine (I will leave HER name out of this) and her ASSHOLE boyfriend have recently displayed to me the darker side of obsessive Taylor Swift fandom when they sent me a text reading, ‘Red is Swifty’s WORST (caps and nickname mine) album’.
+They’d heard me argue on several occasions for the validity that Red is 'technically' (aesthetically) Taylor Swift’s best album and, as a response to their RUDE and UNNECESSARY statement, I put the record on to be reminded of my thoughts and prayers.
+Indeed, I was.

 First off, the record is full of bangers, albeit some which take a minute to reveal themselves as such.
 Excepting her debut, all of Swifty’s records are full of bangers, but nowhere else are they as diverse than on Red.
 On Fearless, probably her best all around artistic statement (although 1989 and Speak Now both come close), the songs flow almost perfectly and are just varied enough, emotionally, to produce a record that is far from emotionally simple or stagnant (though not as varied as those on Red , to be outlined further in a moment).
 This is how most really good records go: Zeppelin’s Houses of the Holy, Radiohead’s OK Computer, Mastodon’s Leviathan, Dre’s The Chronic, Coltrane’s A Love Supreme.
 There’s not too much ‘technical’ diversity (as far as the way the music sounds overall, or, more so, where the artist sounds like she/he may have been coming from artistically/emotionally at the time), but that only serves to put the album more into focus, and to turn it into a more direct experience, and therefore, a more understandable and, consequently, likeable ‘a-work of art-ahhh.’